elem3d/elem3d/README.md

 <p>| and have concluded the course's Adobe Softwears &nbsp | modules.
 I'm currently a 3D modeling student at </p>

-[Epic School Floripa](https://epicschool.com.br/) and have concluded the course's Adobe Softwears modules.
+<a href="https://epicschool.com.br/">Epic School Floripa</a> and have concluded the course's Adobe Softwears modules.
 I started to get interested in coding in 2022 when I took an online course at [MicrocampOn](https://microcamp.eadplataforma.app/) and had my first contact with programming using nodes in Unreal4.
 I'm mostly interested in Game Development, but am curious about Computer Science and most programming languages.

 ### 👩🏽‍🎓 Academics